Ronny199/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script changing the group owner to school for the hello-file
+script adding execution permission to owner and group but only read petmission to users